Skip to content

 Drag one of the choices below:

-• D. structural material in arthropods and fungi
+• B. structural material in arthropods and fungi

-• E. highly branched energy storage in animals
+• C. storage form of glucose in animals

 Characteristics of Common Polysaccharides